GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 **Initial Insights:**
 + _Though local customers make up a majority of the retailer's business, they are not the highest spenders on a per customer basis._
 + _Locals may benefit from local discounts; Internationals may pay additional fees for products, or behave in ways that increase amount spent (only purchasing more expensive, niche items)._
-+ _Forecasting will require a more bespoke model, or more data tame the data._
++ _Forecasting will require a more bespoke model, or more data to capture any trends._
 + _Further analysis can look into regional preference of products, their performance over time, and predictions of future trends in purchasing._
 + _A month-to-month churn rate should be calculated as well.
 Also, a cohort analysis can be used to determine locations/areas of growth._